 - Crickhowell Pavlova Coffee and Gelato, 17 High Street Crickhowell, Powys, has gelato made from fresh ingredients on a local farm.
 Jo writes: Some of the flavours were weird, but the pure fruit sorbets were excellent (especially the blackberry) and the mandarin cheesecake flavour was fun.
 Only gelato worth having in Wales as far as I know.
 A delightful find.

 - La Gelateria.
 Beth comments: “London is a bit of an ice cream desert (anywhere someone offers you “an ice cream” and can be expected to mean (a) soft serve or (b) a popsicle needs help).
 But gelato has started to become more popular in the last couple of years.
 I commend La Gelateria to you.”
-Ex Urbe writes: Organic, made from scratch, a great gelato place conveniently in the heart of the Theater district, and particularly good at making strange and oddball flavors be genuinely delicious.
+Ex Urbe writes: Organic, made from scratch, a great gelato place conveniently in the heart of the Theatre district, and particularly good at making strange and oddball flavors be genuinely delicious.
 Everything was good, and they did a great job with flavors I would never have expected to be successful, like porcini mushroom, or sesame, or spicy basil sorbet.
 And just around the corner on the same block is a branch of Amorino, also excellent.
 When I’m nearby I always hit both.

 - Food For Thought (Covent Garden) Bob writes: “particularly the strawberry / banana / cream / oat pudding”